nirgn975/open-pension-crawler/README.md

 [![license][license-image]][license-url] [![Build Status][travis-image]][travis-url]

-The repo contains Scraper and Data from Investment firms, in use for the Open Pension project.
+The repo contains Crawler and Data from Investment firms, in use for the Open Pension project.
 Open Pension is a "Hasadna" project, that aimed to revealing the secrets behind the Israeli pension market.

 ## Pre Requirements